Yesterday was a good day.

 Twice I asked her how they enjoin the togetherness and harmony with each other.
 Knowing me I likely asked in different ways.

-They dialogue within the group, hear each other truths, and allow the Spirit to witness and bring them to where HE IS.
+They talk among themselves, hear each other truths, and oblige the Holy Spirit to bring them to where HE IS.